ethereum-optimism/superchain-ops/gor/1-multichain-dev-upgrade/README.md

 # dev-superchain-upgrade

-This call upgrades the dev superchain target on Goerli to the latest implementations at the time.
+This upgrades the chaosnet chain on the goerli dev superchain target.
+It skips the internal devnet chain because it is still owned by an unknown EOA and the internal devnet artifacts that were in the monorepo are not the correct artifacts.

 The implementation versions are as follows:

 ```
 l1_cross_domain_messenger: 1.7.0